 However, it doesn’t quite sound like a normal fart.
 It’s a very difficult noise to describe, but it’s not extremely loud usually.
 The times that is has happened, I just place my hand over my stoma, because sometimes it’ll continue to make noise, but the pressure from your will keep it quiet.
 If somebody hears, I usually just say something like, “Sorry, my stomach,” and nobody has every given it a second glance.
-And I will say that out of the 2 1/2 years that I’ve been living with an ostomy, this has only happened a handful of times, so don’t let it worry you too much.
+And I will say that out of all the years that I’ve been living with an ostomy, this has only happened a handful of times, so don’t let it worry you too much.

-There are, however, two instances (that I have found) where it does happen more frequently.
+There are, however, two instances (that I have found) where gas does happen more frequently.
 The first was right after my surgery.
 For the first few weeks, as my body was adjusting to the new ostomy, I had a lot more gas then I have now.
 But even then, it was mostly just the bag filling up and not that it was making noise.
 I had to be careful overnight because it did cause a leak several times.
 If you are worried about it, it might be worthwhile to set an alarm for the middle of the night to check on it and empty the bag if needed.
 I never did that and was fine for the most part, but it is an option if this is something that really concerns you.
 And after a few weeks, your insides will settle down and it won’t happen as often.

 The other instance was after my ileoscopy.
 In this procedure they pump in a lot of air, so there was a LOT of noise afterwards.
-I mean, it was pretty bad, so I would just be prepared for that to happen.
-(Read: Don’t bring anyone you’d be embarrassed for that to happen in front of with you.)
+I mean, it was pretty bad, so I would just be prepared for that to happen. (i.e. Don’t bring anyone you’d be embarrassed for that to happen in front of with you.)

 Basically, I think the best advice is just to have a sense of humor about it.
 I mean, let’s be honest, nobody wants to fart in public, but it happens.
 And you just have to learn to roll with it and to laugh it off, if need be.
 The plus side is that it will happen to you much less often than your colon-filled friends (especially in the bathroom).